kdave/kdave.github.io/linux-crypto-blake2s/index.md

 ## What next?

-Send it upsteram.
+Send it upstream.
 Well, after some work of course.

 * update the coding style of the blake2 sources
 * add Kconfig